markhmwong/EveryTime/Update.md

 # Update Log

 ### To do
+Clean up each file
+Progress
+    - AboutViewController (done)
+    - Cells (maybe not as i'm redesigning the entire view into a modal sheet)
+    - MainViewController
+    - RecipeViewController

 ## Version Features
 - clean up code 1.1.5
 - redo the add step/add recipe UI 1.1.5
+- swipe to reset (mainview cell and recipeview cell)

 - apple watch 1.2
 - be able to pause in the recipe detail view 1.2